jlevere/obsidian-mcp-plugin/README.md

 ### Prerequisites

-- Node.js >= 22.14.0
-- pnpm >= 10.8.0
-- Basic knowledge of TypeScript and Obsidian API
+- Basic knowledge of TypeScript and [Obsidian API](https://github.com/obsidianmd/obsidian-api)

+A nix flake is provided to create a standarized development environment.

 ### Setup Development Environment